 A Sporty/Active School

-There is a comprehensive and balanced Physical Education programme in St. Brigid’s school.
-A great emphasis is placed on the value of sport and the importance of participation in sport.
-The sporting activities in St. Brigid’s school include:
+A great emphasis is placed on the value of sport and the importance of keeping active!
+The sporting activities encorporated into weekly life in St. Brigid’s include:

-- Irish dancing lessons every Monday for all classes.
+- Irish dancing lessons every Monday with Linda

 A Diverse and Multicultural School

-Our school celebrates many festivals throughout the year.
+Our school strives to recognise and celebrate many festivals throughout the year.
 These include:

 - Chinese New Year